-In response to a persistent money growth shock (autocorrelation of .50 at a quarterly frequency), there are substantially greater effects on output (Figure 9).
-As in the random walk case, the price level does not respond much on impact and the response of output and inflation is now hump shaped with the peak response in inflation slightly leading that of output.
+In response to a persistent money growth shock (autocorrelation of .50 at a quarterly frequency), there are substantially greater effects on output (Figure 11).
+As in the random walk case, the price level does not respond much on impact and the response of output and inflation is now hump-shaped with the peak response in inflation slightly leading that of output.
 It takes almost 3 years for both variables to return to steady state.
 The fraction of firms adjusting is somewhat larger than in the random walk case due to the persistent nature of the shock, which results in the price level rising by nearly 5 times as much as it does in the random walk case.
-This magnified effect on the price level induces more firms to adjust prices in response to the shock as their current price is now further away from where it will optimally be reset.
+This magnified effect on the price level induces more firms to adjust prices in response to the shock, as their current price is now further away from where it will optimally be reset.
 As in the previous case, the price level decomposition indicates that state-dependent aspects are important for price setting.
+The hump shape nature of the response is also obtained by Karadi and Reiff (2014), but their preferred specification generates a much smaller degree of nonneutrality than we find here.
+Note also that our responses differ markedly from those obtained by Costain and Nakov (2011a), where the shapes of the responses are quite similar across persistent and temporary money growth shocks.
+We conjecture that this difference is rooted in the features of their model that make the distribution of price changes approximately invariant to inflation.

-Figure 9.
-IRF low flex, persistent money shock.
+Figure 11.
+IRF to persistent money shock, low-flex benchmark.